Leo On Wheels

 What is Leo on Wheels?

-The interactive exhibits stay at each school for a week along with two education specialists.
-Each participating class visits the program twice.
-During the first visit, students will have the opportunity to explore and discuss traveling exhibits with a Leonardo educator.
-On the second day, students will work collaboratively to build a Rube Goldberg machine.
+The interactive exhibits stay at each school for a week along with an education specialist.
+Each participating class can visit the program twice.
+During the first visit, students will have the opportunity to explore science exhibits with a Leoeducator.
+On the second visit, students will work collaboratively to build a Rube Goldberg machine.

 While Leo on Wheels visits primarily 7th and 8th grade science classes, if time allows our educators are always willing to adapt the experience to other intermediate grades.